 Is Coconut Oil Good For Your Hair, Face, and Skin?
 Can You Use It for Cooking?

 If you want to use coconut oil for your face, hair, and skin, it’s wiser to choose a refined type of coconut oil.
-Otherwise, studies show that coconut oil is good for moisturizing purposes; it lowers the risk of feeble hair and can assist several skin issues.
+Otherwise, studies show that it is good for moisturizing purposes; it lowers the risk of feeble hair and can assist several skin issues.